jiarong/VirSorter2/README.md

 # Important updates

 - The newest stable version is 2.2.
-- An tutorial/SOP on how to VirSorter2 results is avaiable.
+- A tutorial/SOP on how to quality control VirSorter2 results is avaiable [here](link).
-- A few new options are added to acommodate the SOP (see details in [change log](Changelog.md)).
+- A few new options are added to accommodate the SOP (see details in [change log](Changelog.md)).
-- The default --include-groups is change for all viral groups to dsDNAphage and ssDNA since this should be used for what most people interested in phage.
+- The default --include-groups is changed from all viral groups to dsDNAphage and ssDNA since this should be used for what most people interested in phage.
 - A new FAQ section is available at the bottom of this doc.

 # Installation (tested on CentOS linux; should work in all linux; MacOS is not supported at the moment)